LiuWenQingS/Defending-Adversarial-Examples-via-DNN-Bottleneck-Reinforcement/README.md

 2.attack

-  To confuse the CNN, many method proposed to cheat add small perturbation
+  To confuse the CNN, many method proposed to cheat add small perturbation on pixels of images such as FGSM.

+  During our work, we use FGSM SGD BIM C&W DNN to train our model or test our model.

 3.defense

+  Think of the advantages of the Autoencoder, we try to combine the Classifier and Autoencoder to enable the ablility of

+denoising of the source classifier.